Get Your Best Mortgage Deal... FOR FREE!

 There are some disadvantages to remortgaging rather than getting a loan.
 Some of these disadvantages include:

-If you remortgage to release funds for home improvements, this will result in increasing the term of your mortgage in order to borrow the money necessary for the improvements.
+If you remortgage to release funds for home improvements, this will result in increasing the term of your mortgage to borrow the money necessary for the improvements.

-Essentially, you are using the value of the house as collateral for a secured loan in order to gain funds.
+Essentially, you are using the value of the house as collateral for a secured loan to gain funds.

-There are an array of fees that can be incurred when remortgaging.
+There are an array of remortgage costs that can be incurred when remortgaging.
 These depend on whether you remain with your existing mortgage lender or change to a new one.

-If you remortgage away from your existing mortgage deal you may need to pay early repayment charges.
-Talk to a mortgage broker before you make the decision as the average early repayment charge on your current mortgage is likely to be in the region of 3%.
+If you remortgage away from your existing mortgage deal you may need to pay an early repayment charge.
+Talk to a mortgage broker before you decide the average early repayment charge on your current mortgage is likely to be in the region of 3%.

 How a Mortgage Broker Can Help You Remortgage